Aktyn/rhasspy-whisper/README.md

 ## How it Works

-`rhasspy-silence` uses a state machine to decide when a voice command has started and stopped.
+`rhasspy-whisper` uses a state machine to decide when a voice command has started and stopped.
 The variables that control this machine are:

 * `skip_seconds` - seconds of audio to skip before voice command detection starts
 * `speech_seconds` - seconds of speech before voice command has begun